Type-C Port in Computer Network

 - It’s powerful.
 The new connector can provide up to 100 watts of power which is enough to power a laptop.

 - It’s flexible.
 Via adapters, users will be able to connect older devices to Type-C ports which means even devices that use non-USB technologies, like DisplayPort, VGA, and Ethernet.

 - Many devices still do not support USB Type-C. Being the most versatile connector there are still some devices that are not coming with the USB Type-C support.

-- Users and exposed to some security threats: Some recent studies showed that the new USB Type-C ports are very thin in terms of the security.
-The malware like BadUSB can enter laptops through firmware in the cable without the user knowing.
+- Users and exposed to some security threats: Some recent studies showed that the new USB Type-C ports are very thin in terms of security.
+Malware like BadUSB can enter laptops through firmware in the cable without the user knowing.